A Doll's House: Real-life inspiration

 A Doll's House was based on the life of Laura Kieler (maiden name Laura Smith Petersen), a good friend of Ibsen.
 Much that happened between Nora and Torvald happened to Laura and her husband, Victor.
-Similar to the events in the play, Laura signed an illegal loan to save her husband's life – in this case, to find a cure for his tuberculosis.
+Similar to the events in the play, Laura signed an illegal loan to save her husband's life—in this case, to find a cure for his tuberculosis.
 She wrote to Ibsen, asking for his recommendation of her work to his publisher, thinking that the sales of her book would repay her debt.
 At his refusal, she forged a check for the money.
-At this point she was found out.
-In real life, when Victor discovered about Laura's secret loan, he divorced her and had her committed to an asylum.
+At this point, she was found out.
+In real life, when Victor discovered Laura's secret loan, he divorced her and had her committed to an asylum.
 Two years later, she returned to her husband and children at his urging, and she went on to become a well-known Danish author, living to the age of 83.

 Ibsen wrote A Doll's House when Laura Kieler had been committed to the asylum.
 The fate of this friend of the family shook him deeply, perhaps also because Laura had asked him to intervene at a crucial point in the scandal, which he did not feel able or willing to do.
 Instead, he turned this life situation into an aesthetically shaped, successful drama.
 In the play, Nora leaves Torvald with head held high, though facing an uncertain future given the limitations single women faced in the society of the time.

-Kieler eventually rebounded from the shame of the scandal and had her own successful writing career while remaining discontented with sole recognition as "Ibsen's Nora" years afterwards.
+Kieler eventually rebounded from the shame of the scandal and had her own successful writing career while remaining discontented with sole recognition as "Ibsen's Nora" years afterward.

 Composition

-Ibsen started thinking about the play around May 1878, although he did not begin its first draft until a year later, having reflected on the themes and characters in the intervening period (he visualised its protagonist, Nora, for instance, as having approached him one day wearing "a blue woolen dress").
+Ibsen started thinking about the play around May 1878, although he did not begin its first draft until a year later, having reflected on the themes and characters in the intervening period (he visualized its protagonist, Nora, for instance, as having approached him one day wearing "a blue woolen dress").
 He outlined his conception of the play as a "modern tragedy" in a note written in Rome on 19 October 1878.
-"A woman cannot be herself in modern society," he argues, since it is "an exclusively male society, with laws made by men and with prosecutors and judges who assess feminine conduct from a masculine standpoint!"
+"A woman cannot be herself in modern society", he argues, since it is "an exclusively male society, with laws made by men and with prosecutors and judges who assess feminine conduct from a masculine standpoint!"